 Smoking this one blind.
 Meaning I didn’t read what it was beforehand.
 Bready, dark semi sweetness, lots of dried fruit and spice without tingling my mouth.
 A little tart and citrus on the way back end.
 It feels like a heavy perique vaper blend.
-It’s easy going for a vaper and the retrohale doesn’t sting.
-Notes of stewed fruit on the retrohale and it’s quite nice.
-Didn’t bite, no bad aftertaste, strength seems to be medium and I’m sensitive to nicotine.
+Notes of stewed fruit on the retrohale and it’s quite nice although a bit spicy.
+Didn’t bite, slight aftertaste that lingered, strength seems to be medium maybe a step past it.
 When confirming I was correct this is a perique forward vaper blend.
 It’s nice and not overwhelming.
 It’s not a complicated blend, almost boring.
 It’s easy going for a heavy perique blend and I’ll happily smoke the rest of this.
 2.5 stars.

 I purchased this blend because I was looking to try a Virginia-Perique blend that had a higher perique content than Escudo, which I gretly enjoy.

 I was underwhelmed by this blend, and the why is important to those reading this.

 I'm not a fan of straight Virginia blends.
 The notes that some describe as "bright" I would transalte to "thin" for my palate.
 There just isn't enought compelxity and depth to straight Virginia.
 And you have the added challenge of keeping to bowl cool.

 That flavor dominates this blend.
 It is the most forward note - thin, sweet, acidic, citrus flavor.
 And, as I'm sure comes as no surprise, it runs very hot.